lucasjellema/company-timeline/architecture.md

   - Updates the Side Panel based on the renderer's slider state.
   - **Map Controller**: Manages the Leaflet instance and synchronizes markers with the slider's active events.
   - **Tab Switching**: Toggles between "Events" list and "Map" view.
+  - **Drill Down State**: Manages the `activeL0Category` state.
+Filters the raw dataset dynamically before passing it to the Layout Engine when a category is selected.

 ### 2. Layout Engine (`layout-engine.js`)
 - **Responsibility**: transform raw CSV data into a structured, visualizable layout.